2026 MLB Draft: Bleacher Report releases mock 3.0 after first stretch of regular season

 College baseball season is over a month in, and the MLB regular season is right around the corner.
 With that in mind, Bleacher Report has released their mock 3.0 for the 2026 MLB Draft.

-This mock covers the first 40 picks of the draft; 25 first-round picks, three Prospect Promotion Incentive picks, and 12 Competitive Balance Round A picks.
-Tha Yankees, Dodgers, Blue Jays and Phillies receive 10-pick penalties on their first selection due to exceeding the luxury-tax threshold.
+This mock covers the first 40 picks of the draft: 25 first-round picks, three Prospect Promotion Incentive picks, and 12 Competitive Balance Round A picks.
+The Yankees, Dodgers, Blue Jays and Phillies receive 10-pick penalties on their first selection due to exceeding the luxury-tax threshold.

 1. Chicago White Sox: UCLA SS Roch Cholowsky